Panzerschrek/U-00DC-Sprache/source/docs/en/function_pointers.rst

        fn_ptr(); // "Bar" function will be called
    }

-When multiple functions with the same name exist, the function with matching type will be choosen.
+When multiple functions with the same name exist, the function with matching type will be chosen.

 .. code-block:: u_spr